menu

 Demographics

-The per capita income in Utica in 2022 was $19,098, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $76,392 for a family of four.
+The per capita income in Utica in 2022 was $20,606, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $82,424 for a family of four.
 However, Utica contains both very wealthy and poor people as well.
+Utica also has one of the higher rates of people living in poverty in the nation, with 33.50% of its population below the federal poverty line.

 Utica is a somewhat ethnically-diverse town.
 The people who call Utica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Utica residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Utica include English, Scottish, Nigerian, Irish, and French.
+Important ancestries of people in Utica include English, Scottish, Nigerian, French, and Scots-Irish.

 The most common language spoken in Utica is English.
 Other important languages spoken here include Spanish and Italian.